GoogleCloudPlatform/java-docs-samples/appengine-java8/bigquery/README.md

 ## Deploy

-- Deploy to AppEngine Standard using the following Maven command.
+- Deploy to AppEngine standard environment using the following Maven command.
 ```
    mvn appengine:deploy
 ```